 The Integrating Tools for Air Pollution Assessment (ITAPA) project assessed the different approaches in use, and made recommendations for streamlining ecological risk assessment of air pollution in the UK.
 The project concluded that an integrated tool would provide the best cost-benefit for risk assessment of air pollution effects on ecosystems.
 An integrated tool should combine screening and detailed air dispersion modelling, incorporate up-to-date emission factors, mitigation measures and habitat data, enabling users to design, test and assess the potential impact of development proposals on the natural environment.

-This integrated tool is now in development and is called UK AERIUS.
-It will include AERIUS Calculator and AERIUS Register modules.
+This integrated tool is now in development and it will include Calculator and Register modules.
 The former will provide detailed modelling that calculates the amount of nitrogen emitted from a proposed development, its dispersion in the air and deposition on protected sites.
-AERIUS Register (to be developed) will facilitate in-combination assessments, taking account of multiple plans that have emission footprints that could act in-combination to potentially increase the effect on sensitive habitats.
+The Register (to be developed) will facilitate in-combination assessments, taking account of multiple plans that have emission footprints that could act in-combination to potentially increase the effect on sensitive habitats.

 Following the completion of the pilot tool, there will be period of quality assurance testing and validation, after which work will begin on the ‘Go Live’ phase, which will see the release of the live tool for use in air quality assessments by applicants, agents, consultancies, advisors and decision makers.